collective/collective.geo.settings/README.txt

     Module plone.registry.registry, line 74, in forInterface
     KeyError: 'Interface `collective.geo.settings.interfaces.IGeoSettings` defines a field `map_viewlet_managers`, for which there is no record.'

-you need to run the relevant upgrade step.
+you need to run the relevant upgrade step(s).

 Contributors
 ------------